 Mayor Jenks serves as the City's liaison to:

-Medford Water Commission, Rogue Valley Area Commission on Transportation, Rogue Valley Council of Governments, and Board of Directors Rogue Valley Metropolitan Planning Organization.
+Medford Water Commission, Rogue Valley Area Commission on Transportation, and Board of Directors Rogue Valley Metropolitan Planning Organization.

 Bernie Grossman was elected to the Eagle Point City Council in 2018.His community involvement started ten years ago when he moved to Oregon.
 He has served as a member of the Eagle Point Economic Development Commission, and as a member of the Eagle Point Planning Commission.
 He has also been a Board member of the Butte Creek Mill Foundation and is former President of the Poppy Village Homeowners Assn.
 He was also a volunteer at the VA Rehab Center, and continues to do community service with the Eagle Point Food Project and serves as a Players Assistant at the Eagle Point Golf Resort.
 Bernie retired in1994 with 25 years of experience in corporate management.
 Bernie and his wife Ann, have lived in Oregon for 10 years and have 5 beautiful grandchildren.